 Respiratory reactions

-Interstitial lung disease, as well as rare cases of pulmonary hypertension have been reported during treatment with leflunomide (see section 4.8).
-The risk of their occurrence can be increased in patients with a history of interstitial lung disease.
+Interstitial lung disease, as well as rare cases of pulmonary hypertension and pulmonary nodules have been reported during treatment with leflunomide (see section 4.8).
+The risk of interstitial lung disease and pulmonary hypertension can be increased in patients with a history of interstitial lung disease.
 Interstitial lung disease is a potentially fatal disorder, which may occur acutely during therapy.
 Pulmonary symptoms, such as cough and dyspnoea, may be a reason for discontinuation of the therapy and for further investigation, as appropriate.

 Peripheral neuropathy